Skparab1/server/README.md

  })();
 ````

-## Closing
+## End
-Wow you have reached the end!
+Wow you've reached the end!
 Thanks for reading all the way though, and I hope you think this is cool.
 Please star it if you want!
 Don't forget to leave a message at https://skparab1.github.io/server/ui.html !